 Line Cord Resistors and other Heater Droppers.

-In the early days, this series heater arrangement was used to permit operation from DC mains, since transformer type power supplies are suitable for AC only.
+In the early days, the series heater arrangement came about to permit operation from DC mains, since transformer type power supplies are suitable for AC only.
 However, the scheme remained in use even when DC mains were no more.
 The main reason was that it eliminated the heavy, bulky, and expensive power transformer.
-This convenience comes at a disadvantage; the internal circuitry, and usually the chassis is connected to one side of the mains making it a shock hazard.
-Some apparatus was better than others in regard to the steps taken to reduce the shock hazard to the user.
+This convenience comes at a disadvantage, with the internal circuitry, and usually also the chassis, connected to one side of the mains, making it a shock hazard.
+Some apparatus was better than others, in regard to avoiding a shock hazard to the user.

 Methods for voltage dropping.

 Where the sum of valve heater voltages adds up to less than the mains voltage, the difference has to be dropped by some means.
 Methods to do this include resistors, barretters, light bulbs, or when the supply is AC only, capacitors, diodes, or transformers.
 Resistive devices are cheap and popular, as well as functioning on both AC or DC mains.
 They can be in the form of an ordinary wirewound resistor, a barretter, light bulb, ballast tube, or a line cord resistor.
 The disadvantage is that all the voltage dropped is converted to heat.
 30W is not atypical of the sort of dissipation.
 The overall power consumption is also higher than if a power transformer was/could be used.
 When the mains is AC only, other more efficient methods can be used.
 One well known method is to use the reactance of a capacitor.
-The advantage here is no heat dissipated, but there are drawbacks which will be discussed later.
+The advantage here is no heat dissipated.
 Another method, very popular in UK made television sets, is to use a silicon diode, presenting a half wave current to the valve heaters.
 By using a diode this way, the dissipation in the heater dropper resistor is reduced, because the diode only conducts on every half cycle of the mains sine wave.
-Again, there are drawbacks to this scheme.
 Of course a transformer can be used, which may be an auto transformer to reduce bulk and expense, where isolation is not required.

 Here, R is any of the resistive devices listed above.
 The value is found by ohms law where R=V/I. V is the sum of valve heater voltages.
 For example, lets assume the set uses a 14F8, 12AT6, and 35W4 and is to operate from 120V mains.
 The sum of heater voltages is 60.2.
 Now, the voltage to be dropped (V) is 120 - 60.2 = 59.8V.
 The current consumption (I) is 150mA.
 So, R= 59.8/.15 or 399 ohms.
 The power dissipated by this resistor is I^2*R. So, .15^2/399 = 8.98W.